divine-ray/Servilia/Structure/Prophecies.md

 - In the Valley of Crystal, when the light comes to lifeless eyes, the Lantern of Strength shall be lost.
-- Within the great dust bowl, upon the dawn of mankind, energy must flow.
+- Within the great dust bowl, **upon** the dawn of mankind, energy must flow.
 	%%twilight flux will flow from within the palga basin%%
 - The cord to the skies will be found once life rebirths anew.
 	%%space elevator cable will be built/found upon rediscovery of pseudoneo%%
 - The Storm of Sorcery shall be freed when the Crown of the Abyss is broken and flesh is made iron.
 	%%raw twilight flux will be released when the FH is broken and pseudoneo revived%%
 - The Brass Court shall be found when the Seal of Quests fails and the Blade of Cruelty is drawn.
-- The Line of faith shall be hidden until the sun is eclipsed and the caverns of lodes have collapsed.
+- The Line of Faith shall be hidden until the sun is eclipsed and the caverns of lodes have collapsed.
 	%%chalk line of fate, telling the ideal plot --- caverns of lode = hollow mountains%%
 - When the Black Hare lies in blood and blades pierce the sky, the Rogue of the Tome shall fall.
 - The Gates of Foreign Stone shall become lit when all singing stones have gathered.